 During the pandemic in 2020 we were all unable to get out and about and given my interest in travelling, I decided to explore my gin collection and travel vicariously through it.
 As a result I completed several "virtual gin tours", including Europe, Scotland and also 80 Days Around The World.

 These are not your usual gin reviews and involved many hours of research per writeup and include storytelling, local/destination information and much more.
 The stories were fascinating and fuelled my interest in learning more about brands, rather than just taking a bottle and the liquid inside it at face value.
-I plan to convert some of these into actual tours, or at least visit some of the destinations covered, when travel abroad becomes easier and when time and money allows.
+I plan to convert some of these into actual tours, or at least visit some of the destinations covered, when time and money allows me the luxury of indulging in my both my passion for travel and gin.

 Since 2021 I have been privileged to judge alongside leading names in the spirits industry for the World Gin Awards, Gin Masters and Scottish Gin Co-operative Awards, which was not only an honour but also fantastic learning experience for me.
 I generally dislike writing tasting notes as I think it's all subjective, but it is reassuring to taste alongside professionals and have similar opinions on many samples.